DannyyDing/Bank-project/README.md

 Compared with traditional statistical models, different kinds of machine learning algorithms have better predictive performance.
 Black box models, like `XGBoost` and `Deep Neural Networks (DNN)`, empower homo sapiens with even more powerful tools, which might ***further improve accuracy***.
-As it is required for these black-box models, algorithm enginners are to make some tuning to these models to reach this goal.
+As it is required for these black-box models, algorithm engineers are to make some tuning to these models to reach this goal.

 Nevertheless, latent risk might also be brought about pursuing this target.
 The internal structure of